rusland1/rusland1.github.io/content/en/taal/20240822-Werkwoordenschat/index.md

   - LearnRussian.org
   - Amazing Russian
 seo_description: >-
   Learning Russian verbs?
 These are the best resources and channels.
 Increase your verb vocabulary, and enrich your Russian language.
 intro: >+

   Verbs work for those who want to make sentences.
 There - work and make, there you already have two.
 And try to make Russian out of that sentence if you if you don't know **работать** or **делать**.
 So work, also on your vocabulary.

 voetnoot: ''
+resources: []

 ---